Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

 \subsection{Results}

-Model performance was evaluated using two complementary metrics: the coefficient of determination ($R^2$) and the root mean squared error (RMSE). $R^2$, computed with the \texttt{r2\_score} function from the \texttt{scikit-learn} library \cite{R2_score}, quantifies the proportion of variance in the observed values that is explained by the model, with values closer to 1 indicating a better fit.
+Model performance was evaluated using three complementary metrics: the root mean squared logarithmic error (RMSLE), the coefficient of determination ($R^2$) and the root mean squared error (RMSE).
+RMSLE was selected because Chl-a data gathered in this study follows a log-normal distribution spanning several orders of magnitude, and therefore the error should be optimized in the logarithmic space.
+Optimizating this metric would lead to stable predictions if for both low and high Chl-a scenarios.
+R-Squared, or $R^2$, quantifies the proportion of variance in the observed values that is explained by the model, with values closer to 1 indicating a better fit.
 RMSE measures the average magnitude of the prediction errors, expressed in the same units as the target variable, and lower values denote higher accuracy.
-Formally, given observed values $y_i$, predicted values $\hat{y}_i$, and their mean $\bar{y}$, the metrics are defined as:
+Although this metric was not prioritized during model optimization, it is included to maintain comparability with related works.